Historic American Timber Joinery: A Graphic Guide

 Revised edition, 2014, perfect bound, 67 pages including numerous drawings and photographs.

 This illustrated catalog discusses the joinery in American traditional timber-framed buildings of the past, showing common examples with variations as well as interesting regional deviations.
-It was written and drawn by architect and timber framer Jack Sobon under a grant from the National Park Service and the National Center for Preservation Technology, and it appeared previously in a series of six articles in the Guild's quarterly journal, TIMBER FRAMING.
-Guild Publications Director Ken Rower has here assembled the articles into a compendium that includes a bibliography and index to joints and useful terms.
+It was written and drawn by architect and timber framer Jack Sobon under a grant from the National Park Service and the National Center for Preservation Technology, and it appeared previously in a series of six articles in the Guild's quarterly journal, Timber Framing.
+Timber Framing Editor Emeritus Ken Rower has here assembled the articles into a compendium that includes a bibliography and index to joints and useful terms.

 Andrew from Canton, MA

 Bought this book as a gift, personally have little to no practical building experience.
 However, before gifting the book I peaked inside....and then went and read through most of it.
 It is truly a lovely book - thoughtfully and cleanly written with beautiful illustrations.